Precise asymptotics of the spin $+2$ Teukolsky field in the Kerr black hole interior: Introduction

 satisfy a rescaled version of the Teukolsky equation, see Section \ref{subsection:teukoperators} for the precise definition of the Teukolsky wave operators.
 Notice that $\psip$ and $\psim$ are projections of the linearized curvature on a frame that is regular on $\mch_+$, while $\psihatp$, $\psihatm$ are projections of the linearized curvature on a frame that is regular on $\ch$.
 Thus the main result of this work, namely the blow-up asymptotics of $\psihatp$ at $\ch$, is a linear curvature instability statement for the Kerr Cauchy horizon.

-The Teukolsky equations were originally introduced to study the stability of the exterior of Kerr black holes.
-For a review of the litterature concerning the Teukolsky equations, see the introduction of \cite{KSwaveeq}, where the decay estimates for the nonlinear analog of the Teukolsky equations derived in \cite{KSwaveeq} are used to prove the nonlinear stability of the exterior of slowly rotating Kerr black holes in \cite{KS21}.
+{The Teukolsky equations were originally introduced to study the stability of the exterior of black holes, for example in \cite{schlinDHR} for the linear stability of the exterior of Schwarzschild black holes, and in \cite{mamorawetz, mablueandersson} for the linearized stability of Kerr black holes.
+In the non-linear setting, they were used in \cite{schpolarized, schNLDHRT} to prove the non-linear stability of the exterior of Schwarzschild black holes. }For a full review of the literature concerning the Teukolsky equations, see the introduction of \cite{KSwaveeq}, where the decay estimates for the nonlinear analog of the Teukolsky equations derived in \cite{KSwaveeq} are used to prove the nonlinear stability of the exterior of slowly rotating Kerr black holes in \cite{KS21}.